FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 # Introduction {#Introduction}

+In a post-ROV (Route Origin Validation) era, route hijacks are largely mitigated but not eliminated, which fundamentally shifts the security focus up the stack.
+The problem space becomes less about "who owns the prefix" and more about "how routes propagate and whether that propagation is trustworthy and policy-compliant".

 The FC-BGP mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic and alleviate the BGP route leaks.

-FC-BGP accomplishes this by introducing a new optional, transitive, and extended length path attribute called FC (Forwarding Commitment) to the BGP UPDATE message.
+FC-BGP accomplishes this by introducing a new optional, transitive, and extended-length path attribute called FC (Forwarding Commitment) to the BGP UPDATE message.
 This attribute can be used by an FC-BGP-compliant BGP speaker (referred to hereafter as an FC-BGP speaker) to generate, propagate, and validate BGP UPDATE messages to enhance security.
-In other words, when the BGP UPDATE message travels through an FC-BGP-enabled AS, it adds a new FC based on the AS order in AS_PATH.
+In other words, when the BGP UPDATE message travels through an FC-BGP-enabled autonomous system (AS), it adds a new FC based on the AS order in AS_PATH.
 Subsequent ASs can then utilize the list of FCs in the BGP UPDATE message to ensure that the advertised path is consistent with the AS_PATH attribute.
 And as a complementary of {{RFC9234}}, it can also alleviate the BGP route leaks.

 BGPsec is a path-level authentication approach described in {{RFC8205}}.
-It replaces the AS_PATH attribute, which is used to record the sequence of autonomous systems (ASs) that a BGP update has traversed, with the non-transitive BGPsec_Path attribute.
+It replaces the AS_PATH attribute, which is used to record the sequence of ASs that a BGP update has traversed, with the non-transitive BGPsec_Path attribute.
 However, when a peer does not support BGPsec, the BGPsec_Path attribute will be downgraded to the standard AS_PATH attribute, losing the security benefits BGPsec provides.
 In contrast, FC-BGP (Forwarding Commitment BGP) preserves the AS_PATH attribute and introduces an additional list of signed messages called Forwarding Commitments.
 Each Forwarding Commitment (FC) is a publicly verifiable code certifying the correctness of a three-hop pathlet.
 FC-BGP builds its path authentication based on these FCs.

 FC-BGP and BGPsec offer different levels of security benefits in the case of partial deployment, even though they achieve the same security benefits when fully deployed.
 BGPsec tightly couples path authentication with the BGP path construction process, requiring each AS to iteratively verify the signatures of each prior hop before extending the authentication chain.
 Consequently, a single legacy AS that does not support BGPsec can break the authentication chain, preventing subsequent BGPsec-aware ASs from reviving the authentication process.
 As a result, in partial deployment scenarios, BGPsec is often downgraded to the legacy BGP protocol, losing its security benefits.